 Training Link Governor:

 Mrs Parry has taken on the responsibility for overseeing governor training.
 She ensures that we attend appropriate and relevant training courses to develop the skills we need and improve our effectiveness and make an active contribution to the governing body.
-This year we have introduced 10 minute training sessions at the start of each meeting.
+This year we have continued with the 10 minute training sessions at the start of each meeting.
 This is in addition to GEL online training, such as Prevent training, and face to face training.

 Safeguarding Governor including Prevent and Pupil Premium Champion: